Nuclear Throne: Development

 Vlambeer's Jan Willem Nijman and Rami Ismail served as the game's designer and producer, respectively, and shared the development work.
 Paul Veer, who had previously animated Vlambeer's Super Crate Box, returned to contribute art to Nuclear Throne.
 The game's promotional art was drawn by Justin Chan, an art student hired on the basis of his fan art for early releases of the game.
 Nuclear Thrones music was composed by Jukio Kallio, who had composed for several previous Vlambeer titles.
 A friend of Kallio's, Joonas Turner, worked on the sound effect design.

-Jan Willem Nijman and Rami Ismael were invited by Notch, to participate in a 48-hour charity game jam called Mojam Humble in 2013.
+Jan Willem Nijman and Rami Ismail were invited by Notch, to participate in a 48-hour charity game jam called Mojam Humble in 2013.
 During this game jam the two created a game called Wasteland Kings which later became the prototype to Nuclear Throne.
 At the beginning of development, Nuclear Throne was created in Game Maker 7 before transitioning to Game Maker Studio to develop the rest of the product, a decision the team later found cumbersome.
 Nuclear Throne's development was secondary to their other project at the time, Luftrausers, and the team often found themselves progressively adding new features before considering taking the game seriously as a commercial option.
 Nuclear Thrones development took 2.5 years, beginning in February 2013 and releasing into Steam Early Access that same year.
 During PAX Prime 2013 Vlambeer showed off the prototype for Nuclear Throne, known as Wasteland Kings, with five of the twelve characters playable in the prototype.
 After the release of Nuclear Throne to early access, this prototype was made for public download.
 It was revealed by Rami Ismail that the name change was due primarily to a trademark issue with InXile Entertainment.
 Following the Mojam tradition of livestreaming the development process, the team decided to continue livestreaming their progress for Nuclear Throne which was a development process they later dubbed “Performative Game Development”.
 The livestreams offered opportunities for the developers to interact directly with their community and increase their game's exposure to new audiences.
 Rami noticed a significant boost in exposure when other live streamers on the Twitch platform were interacting with and playing Nuclear Throne.
 For example, they had a significant sales spike when Northernlion, a content creator, played the game on stream.
 Vlambeer announced PlayStation 4 and Vita releases at the December 2015 PlayStation Experience keynote.